 Whatever amount is based on the guidelines outlined in the Texas Family Code is based on fairness and the child's best interests.

 How to deviate from the guideline levels of child support

 Suppose that a court determines that allowing for an increase in child support is in the best interests of your child.
 How can your court get to that point where it is thought to be an overwhelmingly good decision to do so?
-I have represented a mother whose soon to be ex-spouse was abusive verbally and physically with their two children.
+I have represented a mother whose soon-to-be ex-spouse was abusive verbally and physically with their two children.

-After a long and contentious case, it was determined that the net monthly resources of the father had decreased due to the length of this case and his own responsibilities to take time away from work.
+After a long and contentious case, it was determined that the net monthly resources of the father had decreased due to the length of this case and his responsibilities to take time away from work.
 Was his child support responsibility lessened as a result of this?

-The judge found that if he were to award a lesser amount of child support this would be inappropriate given the circumstances.
+The judge found that if he were to award a lesser amount of child support, this would be inappropriate given the circumstances.
 The children would likely require therapy that needed to be reflected in the child support order.

 Additional circumstances that can lead to a deviation from guideline levels of child support to be discussed in tomorrow's blog post

-In the meantime, if you have questions about this subject or any other in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-A licensed family law attorney is ready and willing to answer your questions in a free of charge consultation.
+In the meantime, if you have questions about this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+A licensed family law attorney is ready and willing to answer your questions in a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"